causeday/minesweeper/README.md

 This is my middle-term assignment of the course Software Development.
 The whole project is based on pure Java, and the UI part is based on awt.

-The whole project took me around 1-2 weeks.
+The whole project took me around 1-2 weeks and all by myself.

 Game functions implemented show below: